-In truth, the photo was there simply because nobody had got around to removing it – the story of their lives.
+In truth, the photo was there simply because nobody had got around to it – the story of their lives.
 The McArthur family was large and therefore poor and therefore thrifty.
-Heather, her mother, bought a lovely frame at the local op shop, to house a lovely family photo.
-It already had a photo in it, of a neat and attractive family with only two children, and she planned to remove them and insert her own, but never did.
+Heather, the mother, bought a lovely frame at the local op shop, to house a lovely family photo.
+It already had a photo in it, of a neat and attractive family with only two children, and she planned to remove them and insert her own, but never got round to it.
 It stayed on the mantlepiece to remind her (or someone else) to do something with it.
 They got around to moving house before they got around to changing the photo.
 It came with them and was placed on a hook in the hall.
 The kids got used to it.
 The parents stopped seeing it.
 Sometimes they admired the frame, which really was very special.

 ‘There’s a photo of my family in the hall.’